AkshatSinghal123/test-repo/README.md

    - Build and push the Docker image to Amazon ECR.
    - Deploy the CloudFormation stack, creating necessary infrastructure and deploying the application.

-## Accessing the Swagger Documentation
+## Accessing the Swagger Documentations

 After deployment, you can access the Swagger UI for your FastAPI application using your **Application Load Balancer (ALB)** DNS name: